 Learn about the signs and symptoms of Hepatitis C and what steps to take for a successful recovery.

 The virus known as hepatitis C, or HCV, harms the liver.
 So it shouldn’t be surprising that “hepatitis” is a condition marked by liver inflammation.
 In addition, three distinct viruses called hepatitis A, B, and C all produce many of the same symptoms.

-The severity of Hepatitis C’s impact on the liver is largely determined by whether the infection is acute or chronic.
-Hepatitis B and C, in contrast to Hepatitis A, which usually does not require treatment because it goes away on its own, often create more serious symptoms and necessitate treatment.
+The severity of Hepatitis C’s impact on the liver is primarily determined by whether the infection is acute or chronic.
+Hepatitis B and C, in contrast to Hepatitis A, which usually does not require treatment because it goes away on its own, often create more severe symptoms and necessitate treatment.

 Although vaccines for Hepatitis A and B are available, there is presently no vaccine available for Hepatitis C, making it critical to be aware of other prevention measures.